Formation of The Lord's New Church

 (New Jerusalem and Its Heavenly Doctrine 7).

 The Lord's New Church Which is Nova Hierosolyma (a.k.a.
-The Lord's New Church) had its origin in The Hague, Holland, in 1937.
-The first international governmental document, Principles and Plan of Order for the International Government of the Church, was drawn up in 1947 and approved by church members in both Holland and the United States.
+The Lord's New Church) had its origin in The Hague, Holland, in 1930s.
+Its first international governmental document, Principles and Plan of Order for the International Government of the Church, was drawn up in 1947 and approved by church members in both Holland and the United States.

 Prior to the Church’s 1947 official beginning, a new doctrinal position about the Divine nature of Swedenborg's Theological Writings was developing with priests and lay members in Holland, who were members of the General Church of the New Jerusalem.